 Sunburn

 Sunburns are caused by prolonged sun exposure.
 The affected areas will become sensitive to touch, appear red, and may blister.
-To avoid sunburns, always apply sunscreen SPF 30 or higher when outdoors, and try to avoid being in direct sunlight for extended periods of time.
-When swimming, make sure that your sunblock is water-resistant, and try to reapply it every hour.
+To avoid sunburns, always apply sunscreen SPF 30 or higher when outdoors, and try to avoid extended time in direct sunlight.
+When swimming, use water-resistant sunblock and reapply every hour.

-To treat a sunburn, you can cool the skin with a damp towel or apply a soothing aloe vera lotion.
-Remember to keep the victim hydrated, and have them refrain from picking at the burn, should it begin peeling later on.
+To treat a sunburn, cool the skin with a damp towel or apply a soothing aloe vera lotion.
+Keep the victim hydrated, and have them refrain from picking at the burn if it starts peeling.
 Sunburns should take no longer than 2 weeks to heal.

 Heat Exhaustion